sevenysw/MathGeo2018/README.md

 # MathGeo
-A toolbox for seismic data processing from Center of Geology, Harbin Institute of Technology, China
+A toolbox for seismic data processing from Center of Geopyhsics, Harbin Institute of Technology, China

 * AGCM: